tobias-weiss-ai-xr/opendesk-edu/README.md

 # Provisioning

 Currently active provisioning is only done for OX AppSuite.
-The OX-Connector synchronizes create, modify and delete acitivities for the following objects to the OX AppSuite using the AppSuite's SOAP API:
+The OX-Connector synchronizes creates, modifies and deletes activities for the following objects to the OX AppSuite using the AppSuite's SOAP API:

 - Contexts
 - Users